d-run/drun-docs/docs/zh/docs/en/dak/user-guide/app-center/create-app.md

     - **Reordering**: Enable or disable the reordering model to improve result ranking.
     - **Only Corpus Responses**: When enabled, the model will only respond according to the matched corpus content.
     - **Image and Text Mode**: Control whether and how to output image and text content.
-    - **Maximum Number of Image and Text Pieces**: Determine how many images can be output in one dialogue.
+    - **Maximum Number of Image and Text Pieces**: Determine how many images can be output in one chat.
     - **Image and Text Similarity**: Set the strictness of image matching.

 6. Set Memory Strategy

-    - **Recent Chat Memory Rounds**: Set the number of rounds or turns of dialogue history.
+    - **Recent Chat Memory Rounds**: Set the number of rounds or turns of chat history.

 7. Save and Publish App